Does your community need a public access defibrillator? - Great Western Air Ambulance Charity

 GWAAC is asking the people of Bristol to follow a simple three-step process

 • Enter your postcodes (where you work, rest and play) into Defib Finder.
-It will show the locations of your nearest 10 defibrillators
+It will show the locations of your ten nearest defibs

-• Use the filter options to select 24/7, Public only, and tick the Available Now box
+• Use the filter options to select '24/7' and 'Public' only, and tick the Available Now box

 • Click on the top or closest defibrillator shown.
 It will give directions, distance and walking time.
-If it is further than a three to five-minute round trip, go to Step 2, below.
+If it is further than a five-minute round trip, go to Step 2, below.

 Step 2: Decide where you want a defibrillator